 One of the most famous attractions on Maui is Hana Highway (also called “The Road to Hana”), a 64-mile-long drive that stretches along the eastern coast of the island.
 Hana Highway is known for its hairpin turns and one-lane roads that, although treacherous at times, offer some of the most amazing scenery you’ll ever see.
 The highway winds through Maui’s backcountry past small towns, beaches, waterfalls, and Haleakala National Park, providing you with plenty of scenic stops along the way.

 Oahu offers an old-meets-new Hawaiian experience, with bustling cities like Honolulu rubbing elbows with laid-back surfing towns and ancient Polynesian sites.
-It’s also home to well-known attractions, such as the Pearl Harbor memorial, the Dole pineapple plantation, and famous Waikiki Beach, which is dubbed the “birthplace of modern surfing.”
+It’s also home to well-known attractions, such as the Pearl Harbor memorial and famous Waikiki Beach, which is dubbed the “birthplace of modern surfing.”

-The island of Hawaii — also called the Big Island because it’s twice the size of all other Hawaiian islands combined — has something for everyone.
-Adrenaline-pumping volcano tours, manta ray dives, and surfing opportunities will appease adventurous types, while stargazing, coffee plantation tours, and world-class golf courses are just some of the more low-key activities you’ll find when visiting the Big Island.
+The island of Hawaii — also called the Big Island because it’s twice the size of all other Hawaiian islands combined—has something for everyone.
+Adrenaline-pumping volcano tours, manta ray dives, and surfing opportunities will appease adventurous types, while stargazing and world-class golf courses are just some of the more low-key activities you’ll find when visiting the Big Island.